jkamenik/ledger/README.md

-ledger
+Ledger
 ======

-A simple to run BI on my ledger
+A simple rails app which represents a receipts ledger that can have Business Intelligence reports run against it.